Aloha friend and Welcome aboard!!

 Thoughts from Stu’s notepad

 - I must say, there is definitely a difference between a headphone in this price range vs. something like the PM3.
 Perhaps I built these up in my head to be absolutely fantastic, which isn’t fair given their price.
-They are phenomenal for what they are: A great entry level audiophile headphone.
+They are phenomenal for what they are: Great entry-level audiophile headphones.
 The clarity isn’t quite what I was expecting, and they have a bit more of a strident character than I prefer, even at lower volumes.
 The sound doesn’t run together, but there’s not enough definition for me.
 Again, you get what you pay for here, and I do like the headphone even though it may not sound like it.

 An open, airy headphone with good build quality and a good comfort level overall.
 Can get a bit sibilant at times, and the headphones do tend to slump downwards toward your earlobes (causing mild discomfort and an urge to adjust).
 Good bass definition and a balanced sound across the spectrum.

 I would recommend these if you need an entry-level, open-back audiophile headphone with a lot of air in the treble and an overall detailed and revealing signature.
 I actually thought the bass was heavier than most people claimed.
 For what you’re paying, there’s not much out there that’s better.
 Interested in reading some reviews?

 Well, that’s about it for today my friend!
 I hope you’ve enjoyed this Audio Technica ATH AD900x review.

 Questions?
 Comments?
 Requests?
 Did I miss the mark on something?
 Please let me know down below or Contact me!!

 What do you think about these?
 Are they worth the investment?
 I would love to hear from you.
 Until next time…

 All the best and God bless,